niteshmrh/niteshmrh/README.md

 - 🌱 I’ve completed my Master's in Computer Application from the Department of Computer Science, University of Delhi and managed to secure 8.088 CGPA.
 - 📫 reach me at @nitesh.mca20.du@gmail.com
 - follow me at [LinkedIn](https://www.linkedin.com/in/niteshmrh/)

+---

+## 🚀 About Me
+I'm a **Full Stack Software Developer** with **1.5 years of professional experience** in designing, developing, and optimizing web applications.
+I'm passionate about building robust and scalable software solutions and continuously exploring new technologies to enhance my skill set.

 - 🌍 Based in **Gurgaon, India**
 - 💻 Currently working at **Fairassets Technologies (Faircent.com)**
 - 🧩 I enjoy solving problems on [LeetCode](https://leetcode.com/u/niteshmrh/)

+---

 ## 📦 Toolbox